 But Japanese is a significantly different language than English.
 The thinking about the language is just done differently, which naturally results in a language barrier.

 However, you may not have that luxury in the Japanese countryside, so avoid any potential mishaps while visiting Japan.

 10. Don’t carry disposable trash with you

 When it comes to carrying and consuming meals or beverages in public, Japanese people are known for not doing so.
 As a result, there aren’t many public trash cans available to use while walking down the road.
 I couldn’t tell you how many times I held onto a water bottle or two because I could not toss them away.

 Trash cans aren’t a common sight on the streets of Tokyo, either.
 Live like a Japanese citizen and refuse to take food or drink away with you.
 In a private setting, eat and drink only what you require.

-Japanese culture is very unique and is truly special.
-It’s a lot different than traditional western thinking and that’s what makes travel so amazing.
+Japanese culture is unique and special.
+It’s a lot different from traditional Western thinking, making travel unique.
 Read up on proper etiquette before your Japan trip.

 11. Try everything!

-The food is exquisite and there are so many different types to try.
-Not only that, but the customer service is excellent at nearly every restaurant in Japan and you can be sure that the quality of the ingredients and preparation is very important to them.
+The food is exquisite, and there are many different types to try.
+Not only that, but the customer service is excellent at nearly every restaurant in Japan, and you can be sure that the quality of the ingredients and preparation is very important to them.

 12. Make use of the ridiculous convenience stores